 The 2013 Boston marathon bombing forms the backdrop of Patriots Day, the third collaboration between the Lone Survivor-Deepwater Horizon duo of Peter Berg and Mark Wahlberg.
-The director's latest big-budget, ground-level take on serious real-world events, Berg's preference for building the action around ordinary people forms the core of this sprawling, forensic thriller.
+The director's latest big-budget, ground-level take on real-world events, Berg's preference for building the action around ordinary people forms the core of this sprawling, forensic thriller.

 Few movie stars can pull off as convincing a baffled-everyman-facing-mighty-challenges act as Wahlberg and it serves him well, his plucky cop caught up in a savage act of terrorism and its immediate fallout.
 Portraying homicide detective Tommy Saunders – hobbled by a barely explained knee injury and in the dog house for an unspecified infraction – Wahlberg channels the admirable spirit of his native city, displaying with brio its grit and willingness to weather even the most towering of challenges.

-Berg's schtick is well established at this stage of his career and the obligatory mix of shaky, intimate camera work, blue-collar dialogue and calming post-rock melodies is in place almost from the beginning.
+Berg's schtick is well established at this stage of his career and the obligatory mix of shaky, intimate camera work, blue-collar dialogue and meditative post-rock melodies is in place almost from the beginning.
 This overlays the careful construction of the disparate circumstances leading to the detonation of two homemade bombs at the finish line of Boston's biggest annual community gathering.

 With Saunders and his wife, Carol (an underused Michelle Monaghan), at its centre, Patriots Day's jigsaw comes together: the terrorist Tsarnaev siblings (Alex Wolff and Themo Melikidze), sucking in radicalism amongst their domestic clutter; Jimmy Yang's jolly entrepreneur pursuing the tangible benefits of the American dream; veteran copper Jeffrey Pugliese (J.K.
-Simmons turning in a elegantly understated performance) observing terror from the safety of his sleepy suburb; Jake Picking's MIT policeman courting the girl he's sworn to watch over.
+Simmons, turning in a elegantly understated performance) observing terror from the safety of his sleepy suburb; and Jake Picking's MIT policeman courting the girl he's sworn to watch over.

 Each strand – and there are more beyond – feels real, an honest depiction of non-fictional characters, each with hopes, dreams and aspirations.
-It is to Berg's credit, then, that when the fires come, and carnage descends, that we experience their pain and despair.
+It is to Berg's credit, then, that when the fires come, and carnage descends, we experience their pain and despair.
 Interestingly, the director does not linger on the actual bombings.
-From a technical standpoint, they are stunningly violently, yet, with a nod to the obvious reality that many wounds will remain raw, the explosions avoid coming off as a cheap spectacle.
+From a technical standpoint, they are stunningly violent, yet, with a nod to the obvious reality that many wounds will remain raw, the explosions avoid coming off as cheap spectacle.